sandialabs/seat-qgis-plugin/docs/src/gui/acoustics/04_species_spatial_dir.rst

 Secondary Constraint Input
 ----------------------------

-The secondary constraint input is currently applicable only for the ParAcousti module.
-It is not utilized in the Shear Stress and Velocity modules.
-In ParAcousti, this input specifies the directory containing the essential data files: Species Percent and Species Density.
+In ParAcousti, this input specifies the directory containing: Species Percent and Species Density.
 Both files must be located within the same directory.

 - **Directory Structure**: